ideapark/cafe/README.md

 Suppose you have a server running at AWS and it has free access to any public internet such google (other cloud provider is working as well), and you have ssh access to this server.
-Run `coffee` at your local and configure it with `https://www.google.com` relayed as your local http `http://www.google.com.local.gd`. now you are free to access google now.
+Run `cafe` at your local and configure it with `https://www.google.com` relayed as your local http `http://www.google.com.local.gd`. now you are free to access google now.

-Vice verse, you could also run `coffee` at the remote network server, and make the wild dns resolve to this server public ip.
+Vice verse, you could also run `cafe` at the remote network server, and make the wild dns resolve to this server public ip.
 Now it's a public managed vpn like services.